EdyJ/blender-to-unity3d-importer/README.md

 ### Known issues

 Rotations are incorrectly imported when the Blender file contains a single Empty object as root for all other objects.
-Use the FORCEROOTFIX option in this case.
+Use the FORCEFIXROOT option in this case.

 Animation clips are processed when imported in "Legacy - Store in Root" mode.

 Animations are somewhat smoothed after processed.
 This is because the quaterions in keyframes are fixed by converting them to and from Euler angles, which seems to break the quaternion continuity in the animation.
-The Unity function AnimationClip.EnsureQuaternionContinuity restores continuity, but adds some smoothing to the rotations.
+The Unity function AnimationClip.EnsureQuaternionContinuity() restores continuity, but adds some smoothing to the rotations.
 Fixes for this issue are welcome (i.e. a method for fixing the quaternions without breaking animation continuity).